microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ## Observations and pain points

-Today we already have a large happy group of developers who are debugging in VS Code on a regular basis, but as a part of our mission we want to make debugging better and more available to developers.
+Today we have a large group of satisfied developers who are debugging in VS Code on a regular basis, but, as a part of our mission, we want to make debugging easier and available to more developers.

-So a few months ago we began to engage in conversations to better understand the pain points of debugging in VS Code, and why some developers don't use our debugger at all.
+To this end, we began conversations to better understand the pain points of debugging in VS Code and learn why some developers aren't using our debugger at all.

 These are our observations:

 ### Debug configuration is hard to get right

-Because VS Code is a general editor with a generic debugger, and not a specialized tool for a particular stack or runtime, we can't provide an opinionated default debug configuration that will work for everyone.
+VS Code is a general editor with a generic debugger and not a specialized tool for a particular stack or runtime.
+For this reason, we can't provide an opinionated default debug configuration that will work for everyone.

-This means that VS Code requires you to have a set of debug configurations that tells it what debugger to use, and how to start your runtime with the right parameters, etc.
+This means that VS Code requires you to set up debug configurations for the debugger to use, and how to start your runtime with the right parameters, etc.

 We recognize that this can be hard to get right, but we don't see a way to completely eliminate debug configuration for everyone.
 That being said we believe that debug configuration can be simplified and sometimes in the right context be reduced to a minimum.

 I'll get back to this later.

-### The difference betwen launch and attach configs isn't always clear
+### The difference between launch and attach configs isn't always clear

-In VS Code we have two core concept for debugging: *Launch* and *attach*-configurations, which caters to two different workflows and segments of developers.
-Depending on which segment you belong to, it can be confusing to determine what kind of debug configuration you need for your project.
+In VS Code, we have two core concept for debugging: **Launch** and **Attach** configurations, which cater to two different workflows and segments of developers.
+Depending on which segment you belong to, it can be confusing to determine what type of configuration you need for your project.

-If you come from a browser DevTools background you aren't used to the concept of "launching from your tool", as your browser instance already is open, and when opening DevTools you simply attach DevTools to your browser tab.
-On the other hand, if you come from a Java background it's quite normal to have your editor launch your Java process for you, and have your editor attaching its debugger to the newly launched process.
+If you come from a browser DevTools background, you aren't used to the concept of "launching from your tool" since your browser instance is already open.
+When you open DevTools, you are simply **attaching** DevTools to your open browser tab.
+On the other hand, if you come from a Java background, it's quite normal to have your editor **launch** your Java process for you, and your editor automatically attaches its debugger to the newly launched process.

-The best way to explain the difference between *launch* and *attach* is think about [launch configurations](/docs/editor/debugging#_launch-configurations) as a recipe for how to start your app in debug mode *before* the VS Code attaches to it, while an [attach config](/docs/editor/debugging#_launchjson-attributes) is a recipe for how to connect VS Code's debugger's to an app or process that's *already* running.
+The best way to explain the difference between **launch** and **attach** is think about [launch configurations](/docs/editor/debugging#_launch-configurations) as a recipe for how to start your app in debug mode **before** VS Code attaches to it, while an [attach config](/docs/editor/debugging#_launchjson-attributes) is a recipe for how to connect VS Code's debugger's to an app or process that's already running.

-The value of [launch configurations](/docs/editor/debugging#_launch-configurations) is to give you a way to *offload* some of the *cognitive overhead* of launching your app with the right debugging paramaters by creating a configuration that's easy *repeatable* and *sharable* with your project and team.
+The value of [launch configurations](/docs/editor/debugging#_launch-configurations) is to give you a way to offload some of the cognitive overhead of launching your app with the right debugging parameters by creating a configuration that's repeatable and sharable with your project and team.

-But as we talked to developers about how they were launching their applications we recognized a pattern and made one important observation:
+However, when we talked to developers about how they were launching their applications, we saw a pattern and made one important observation:

-**Observation**: Many developers who are using VS Code really loves the integrated terminal and relies on command line tools to launch their applications.
-For many it's a more natural workflow to run a command in the terminal followed by attaching the debugger from the editor.
-Much like opening DevTools after the browser has been launched.
+**Observation**: Many developers who are using VS Code really love the Integrated Terminal and rely on command line tools to launch their applications.
+For many, it's a more natural workflow to run a command in the terminal followed by attaching the debugger from the editor.
+This is similar to opening DevTools after the browser has been launched.

-This observation is key, and we acknowledge that many don't want a full "magical" launch experience in their editor, but want to keep their editor place to edit code and debug, while using the terminal to launch apps, run build scripts, etc. This is one of the reasons for *why* we have an integrated terminal experience inside VS Code, as we believe a good functional UI should *co-exist* and integrate well with the terminal.
+This observation was key, and we realized that many don't want a full "magical" launch experience in their editor.
+They want to keep their editor as the place to edit and debug source code and use the terminal to launch apps, run build scripts, etc. This is one of the reasons why we have an Integrated Terminal experience inside VS Code, as we believe a good functional UI should co-exist and integrate well with the terminal.

-### Many developers don't use breakpoints because their are inspecting state changes
+### Many developers don't use breakpoints because they are inspecting state changes

-When looking at how developers are debugging their applications we also recognized another interesting pattern: The usage of logging instead of breakpoints.
+When looking at how developers debug their applications, we also saw another interesting pattern: Using logging instead of breakpoints.

-Using logging for debugging isn't a new concept, and has been around for many decades now, and the observation here is key:
+Logging for debugging isn't a new concept but the observation was important:

-**Observation**: Traditional debugging workflows are most focused around slowing down execution to allow a specific set of logic to be inspected, while logging workflows usually are focused around inspecting state and how it changes throughout the execution workflow of an application.
-The fundamental observation here is the two workflows are focusing at different debugging purposes.
+**Observation**: Traditional debugging workflows are most focused around slowing down execution to allow a specific set of logic to be inspected, while logging workflows are usually focused around inspecting state and how it changes throughout the execution of an application.
+The fundamental observation here is that the two techniques used for different debugging purposes.

-This observation is especially relevant for JavaScript developers who mostly are dealing with the complexity of managing state, and this might explain why [most JavaScript developers still prefers to add console.log's](https://christianheilmann.com/2017/07/08/debugging-javascript-console-loggerheads/) to their code instead of using a script debugger.
+This observation is especially relevant for JavaScript developers, who mostly are dealing with the complexity of managing state, and this might explain why [most JavaScript developers still prefers to add console.log's](https://christianheilmann.com/2017/07/08/debugging-javascript-console-loggerheads/) to their source code instead of using a script debugger.

 <br />

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Debuggers don&#39;t actually remove bugs, they just run your code as slow as you can think.</p>&mdash; Daniel Rosenwasser (@drosenwasser) <a href="https://twitter.com/drosenwasser/status/1009850470221791232?ref_src=twsrc%5Etfw">June 21, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br />

 ## Auto-attaching to Node processes

 When reflecting on how some developers are using the Integrated Terminal to launch, we saw a unique opportunity emerge.
-By leveraging the contextual information we have inside VS Code from your editor and integrated terminal, we had a way to detect your context and reason about your intent to debug, and this could provide a much simpler debugging experience for Node.js developers.
+By leveraging the contextual information we have inside VS Code from your editor and Integrated Terminal, we had a way to detect your context and reason about your intent to debug, and this could provide a much simpler debugging experience for Node.js developers.

-So in [our March iteration](https://code.visualstudio.com/updates/v1_22#_node-debugging) of VS Code, we released a new feature that called Auto Attach for Node, that enables the Node debugger to automatically attach to Node.js processes that have been launched in debug mode from VS Code's Integrated Terminal.
+So in [our March iteration](https://code.visualstudio.com/updates/v1_22#_node-debugging) of VS Code, we released a new feature that called **Auto Attach for Node**, that enables the Node debugger to automatically attach to Node.js processes that have been launched in debug mode from VS Code's Integrated Terminal.

-You enable auto attach by running **Debug: Toggle Auto Attach** command from the Command Palette, and once activated you can toggle auto attached from the Status bar too.
+You enable auto attach by running **Debug: Toggle Auto Attach** command from the Command Palette, and once activated you can toggle auto attached from the Status Bar too.

 <br />